My Journey to Successful Weight-Loss and Keeping it Off Forever

 After doing nearly every diet imaginable; most of which were successful to a degree, I'd still gain the weight back once the diet ended.
 I did the math and over the course of ten years, I had gained and lost over 400 pounds.
 I knew it was time for me to completely change my strategy.
 I only had two choices at that point, since gastric by-pass wasn't an option.
 If I wasn't able to change my perceptions, my only other choice was to give up and accept that I was going to be a big person for the rest of my life;

 I knew the way I was used to eating only served two purposes and neither of them were beneficial or healthy for me.
 One; I was feeding an addiction more than my body.
 I was addicted to eating for pleasure, for sadness, for celebration, for entertainment, for any purpose that was not nutritional.
-Two, I was eating sporadically, and in essence training my body to live in feast-or-famine mode constantly.
-I wouldn't eat for most of the day, then have one or two big meals that confused my metabolism into thinking food was something it would rarely get.
+Two, I was eating sporadically and in essence training my body to live in feast-or-famine mode constantly.
+I wouldn't eat for most of the day, then have one or two big meals (or small meals, it didn't matter), which confused my metabolism into thinking food was something it would rarely get.
 It figured it had to store every bit of fat, carb, and dust that came its way, just in case it was starved again.

 The Yo-Yo Loses its String

 My 'a-ha' moment came in the form of a last-ditch effort.
 Gastric by-pass surgery wasn't an option because I'd already had enough abdominal surgeries to serve four people, and I was still dealing with the issues from that.
 Besides, everyone I knew who had gastric by-pass surgery gained most, if not all of their weight back within a year or two.
 A tummy tuck wasn't an option because those were only done on people who didn't have a tremendous amount of weight to lose.
-The last option for me was a medically supervised weight-loss program, but I knew I couldn't afford something that elaborate, and I feared if I did invest in it, it would just be another, huge disappointment.
+I had already invested a ton of money in 'diet' programs that didn't last, so I was very leery of dumping any more money into a program.

-I found a medical weight-loss deal on Groupon quite by accident and it was very affordable. $79 for eight weeks of treatment, and I had a 20% off coupon so it was even more affordable.
+I was on my way back up after losing thirty pounds on Nutrisystem, and just about to tip the scale at 200 pounds.
+I paid $79 for eight weeks of treatment at a local weight-loss clinic and I had a 20% off coupon so it was even less money.
 It entailed weekly B-12 injections, some nutritional counseling (which I was nervous about, being as I'm a nutritionist and we all have different opinions on what healthy diets are), and appetite suppressant pills that were optional and cost a bit more.
 The appetite suppressants were the things I wanted the most.
 I knew my biggest problem starting off would be deprivation syndrome.
 That can easily and quickly kill any weight-loss diet no matter how well intentioned someone begins.
 Feeling deprived is an absolute no-no and when a person's stomach is stretched out from overeating and is used to 2500+ calories per day, cutting calories to 1200 per day spread out over the entire day can easily leave one feeling deprived.
+When you add not being able to eat the foods you want, that deprivation can lead to depression, and again, failure.

 Well, it wasn't the program itself so much as the epiphanies it created that made it successful for me.
 I always knew that if I didn't change the way my metabolism utilized food, the weight would be ten times harder to lose and would come right back if I ever went a few calories above the limit.
 That meant I would have to retrain myself to eat regularly throughout the day.
-I was never a morning eater and with my bathroom issues, eating anything before leaving the house was a huge risk.
-I would typically go to work, come home around 11 am, or noon, eat a big lunch, then eat a big dinner six or seven hours later.
+I was never a morning eater and with having a foot of intestines removed caused unpredictable bathroom issues to arise.
+If I at anything before leaving the house, it was a huge risk.
+Typically I would go to work where there are no bathroom facilities, come home around 11 am, or noon, eat a big lunch, then eat a big dinner six or seven hours later.
 After that I would snack on whatever I wanted, and as much as I wanted, until I went to bed.
-I knew this had to change.
+I knew this routine had to change.

-The Phentermine was detrimental to this success.
+The Phentermine (appetite suppressant) was detrimental to this success in the beginning.
 I never advocate for maintenance medications, but I don't think the temporary use of medications is bad at all; especially if we're working on fixing the problem ourselves and the medication is only used as a booster to help us.
 Phentermine is exactly that.
-It's a wonderful appetite suppressant to help us get used to eating less calories.
-When our weight-loss ends and we can raise our calorie intake slightly, our bodies will be used to eating less and we'll have perfected the tools we need to keep the weight off.
+It's a wonderful tool to help us get used to eating less calories.
+When our weight-loss ends and we can raise our calorie intake slightly, our bodies will be used to eating less and we'll have perfected the more natural tools we need to keep the weight off.

 Phentermine can be prescribed by the doctor at the weight-loss clinic where they usually can give you the supply you need right there, or you can get it from any doctor who thinks it would be useful for you.
 Insurance may or may not pay for it, but it's not terribly expensive.
-I pay $40 per month through the clinic for a 28 day supply, and it includes Chondroitin pills.
+I paid $40 per month through the clinic for a 28 day supply, and that included chromium supplements (fat burner).

 I took the Phentermine for the legal time of 12 weeks, and nearly panicked that I couldn't take them again for two weeks after that.
-The reason for the break is because they lose their effectiveness after 12 consecutive weeks.
+The reason for the break is because they supposedly lose their effectiveness after 12 consecutive weeks.
+I've heard that the real reason for this break is because the drug can be addictive.

 The medical center warned me that it was typical for people to gain all the weight back that was lost the previous 12 weeks, during the two week break.